"E go look for evidence?" Video as VDM lights up Headies' red carpet

 The late Mohbad's family also paid an emotional tribute to the singer as they received a plaque on his behalf.

-DMW label boss Davido, Regina Daniels, Nancy Isime, among other big wigs in the entertainment industry were present.
+DMW label boss Davido, Regina Daniels, and Nancy Isime, among other bigwigs in the entertainment industry, were present.

-The video VeryDarkMan shared of him with fans at the Headies Awards below:
+Below is the video VeryDarkMan shared of him with fans at the Headies Awards:

 Reactions trail VDM's presence at the Headies